-When you think about sharks, you probably picture a mouth full of razor-sharp teeth tearing away at your body limb by limb.
+When you think about sharks, you probably picture a mouth full of razor-sharp teeth.
 Thanks to amazingly awful shark horror movies, people generally share a deep fear of the creatures.
 While there have been various incidents of real-life shark attacks throughout history, sharks are not the natural man-eaters people imagine them to be.
 In fact, scientists agree that you're more likely to be killed by a coconut than by a shark.

 So, to all the shark haters out there: don't hate, appreciate!
 Discover some fascinating shark facts and learn why sharks really are the bad*sses of the sea.

 Some Sharks Can Walk On Land

 Four new species of walking sharks were discovered in northern Australia and New Guinea in January 2020.
 Scientists from several research institutions spent 12 years studying walking sharks before announcing the new species.
 According to Mark Erdmann of Conservation International, the "bottom-dwelling sharks actually walk using their pectoral and pelvic fins" rather than swim, which allows them to "poke their heads under coral and rocks as they look for small fish, snails, and crustaceans to eat."

 The walking sharks evolved just 12 million years ago, and are therefore the youngest shark species known to man.
 In 2016, scientists reported nine species of walking sharks.
 The four new species were found in what's called "Bird's Head Seascape," where they may have "hitched a ride on a drifting island."
 Apparently, the small, patterned animals cannot move across deep waters because they are unable to swim, so the only way for them to travel to distant locations is for their reefs to move.

 Though they live on the ocean floor, walking sharks can in fact walk on dry land.
 They are not a threat to anyone other than "small crustaceans and mollusks."